Wanchain (WAN) Price: Price Index and Live Chart | The Block

-Wanchain (WAN) currently has a price of $0.21 and is down -0.12% over the last 24 hours.
-The cryptocurrency is ranked 559 with a market cap of $41.1M.
-Over the last 24 hours, it saw $633.6K of trading volume.
+Wanchain (WAN) currently has a price of £0.17 and is up 1.46% over the last 24 hours.
+The cryptocurrency is ranked 555 with a market cap of £32.9M.
+Over the last 24 hours, it saw £597.8K of trading volume.
 The token has a circulating supply of 197.4M tokens out of a total supply of 210M tokens.

 Wanchain is a cryptocurrency that aims to enable secure and efficient cross-chain transactions.
 It operates on its own blockchain platform and uses the token WAN for transaction fees and platform governance.
 With a decentralized framework and advanced cryptographic algorithms, Wanchain provides privacy and security for exchanging assets between different blockchain networks.
 Additionally, Wanchain allows for the creation and deployment of smart contracts, similar to platforms like Ethereum.
 The team behind Wanchain consists of experienced individuals from both the cryptocurrency and traditional finance sectors, and their goal is to build a distributed financial infrastructure that bridges the gap between various blockchain networks and unlocks the potential of decentralized finance.